CURENT/ams/docs/source/modeling/model.rst

 Model
 =========

 This section introduces the modeling of power system devices.
+Here the term ``model`` refers to the descriptive model of a device, which is used to hold the model-level data and variables.

 AMS follows the model organization design of `ANDES`, where two classes defined in ANDES, `ModelData` and `Model`, are used.